redpesk-common/cloud-publication-binding/docs/3-Configuration.md

 # redpesk® cloud publication binding configuration

-You can find below the configuration obtained after compiling the cloud-publication binding and a brief descritpion of several concept introduced.
+You can find below information about the binding configuration and how to change it.

 ```json
 {